gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 from matplotlib import pyplot as plt: This imports the pyplot module from the matplotlib library and gives it the alias plt.
 It is commonly used for creating visualizations, and you may use it to plot images or graphs.

 import urllib: This imports the urllib module, which is often used for making HTTP requests.
-It may be used for downloading data or models.
+It can be used for downloading data or models.

 import os: This imports the os module, which provides a way of using operating system-dependent functionality, such as reading or writing files and directories.